DlhSoftTeam/GanttChartHyperLibrary-Demos/README.md

 # GanttChartHyperLibrary-Demos
-Sample applications for DlhSoft Gantt Chart Hyper Library
+Sample applications with custom themes and templates for DlhSoft Gantt Chart Hyper Library